HEOP Higher Education Opportunity Program

-In order to apply for HEOP services as an incoming Medaille student, please complete the Medaille College online application.
+In order to apply for HEOP services as an incoming Medaille student, please complete both the Medaille College online application and the HEOP application.
 You will be guided not only through filling out the College application, but through applying for HEOP as well.
 Admissions will send all academically-eligible applicants to our office for further review.

 Successful applicants must:

 - A personal statement or essay